 Office HR352 Hours: Wednesdays 1:30-3:30 or by appointment

-Female Biology is designed specifically for Biology majors to gain insight into the unique biological aspects of the female gender.
-We will focus on topics specific to females which will include the following: health issues, reproduction, genetics, evolution, sexuality, anatomy, physiology and behavior.
+Female Biology is designed specifically for Biology majors to gain insight into the unique biological aspects of the female sex and gender.
+We will focus on topics specific to females including the following: health issues, reproduction, genetics, evolution, sexuality, anatomy, physiology and behavior.
 This is a service learning course and therefore there is an off-campus service requirement in addition to the lecture portion of the course.

 Prerequisite: C in Genetics.